Chapter 9: Contract costs

 Answer

-The initial commission of C500 should be amortized over a period exceeding the initial contract term, given the dissimilarity between the renewal and initial commissions, suggesting that a portion of the initial commission pertains to services rendered during renewal periods.
-To ensure compliance, the entity could systematically amortize the C500 commission over the five-year average customer life.
-Alternatively, it could split the C500 commission into two parts, amortizing C250 over the initial annual contract term and the remaining C250 over the same five-year period.
-Other approaches aligning with the service transfer pattern may also be acceptable.
+The initial commission should be amortised over a period longer than the initial contract term, because the renewal commission is not commensurate with the initial commission, indicating that a portion of the initial commission relates to services provided during renewal periods.
+The asset should be amortised on a systematic basis that is consistent with the transfer of the related services.
+To comply with this objective, the entity could amortise the initial C500 commission over the average customer life of five years, or it could separate the initial commission of C500 into two components, and amortise C250 over the initial annual contract term and the remaining C250 over the average customer life of five years.
+Other approaches could be acceptable if they are consistent with the pattern of transfer of the services related to the asset.

 An entity should update the amortisation of a contract asset if there is a significant change in the expected pattern of transfer of the goods or services.
 The change is accounted for as a change in accounting estimate, in accordance with IAS 8.